georglundesgaard/yacX-workspace/README.md

 ## About Yet Another Continuous X (Building, Testing, Integration, Deployment, etc.)

 YACX is a simple and easy to use tool to build, test, integrate and deploy source code.
+It's made up of multiple micro services provide its gui and core features.